Hell's Kitchen Season 18 Rookies vs Veterans aired from September 28 2018, to 8th February 2019.

 Kevin Cottle was from Middletown, Connecticut.

-He was a veteran contestant and competed in Hell's Kitchen season 6, where he was runner up.
+He was a veteran contestant and competed in Hell's Kitchen season 6, where he was the runner-up.

 Kevin was eliminated in episode 5 after multiple nominations.